David W. Christianson

 David W. Christianson is an American biochemist and structural biologist.
 He has served on the faculty of the Department of Chemistry of the University of Pennsylvania since 1988, where he is currently the Roy and Diana Vagelos Professor in Chemistry and Chemical Biology.
+He has also held Visiting Professor appointments at Harvard University and the University of Cambridge.
 His research focuses on enzyme structure, mechanism, and inhibition, and he has published more than 300 peer-reviewed scientific papers.
 Along with Professor Karen Allen at Boston University, he is Co-Editor-in-Chief of the well-known serial Methods in Enzymology.

 Early life

 Christianson was born in Attleboro, Massachusetts, and grew up in the neighboring town of North Attleboro.
 His parents, Ronald and Florence ("Goldie") Christianson, were graduates of the New England Conservatory of Music and taught in the North Attleboro public schools.
 Christianson developed his interest in chemistry as an elementary school student and his teachers encouraged this interest through his high school years.
 Christianson's high school research project involved the quantitation of methane output from decomposing sewage acquired from the town sewage treatment plant; Christianson received state-wide recognition for this work during the 1979 oil crisis ("N. Attleboro Senior is Energy Saver", by Phyllis Coons.
 The Boston Globe, 10 April 1979, p.
 32).
 Christianson graduated from North Attleboro High School in 1979.
 A musician by avocation, Christianson served as Organist and Choirmaster at the First Baptist Church of North Attleboro (1978-1980), and then at the First Congregational Church of Melrose, Massachusetts (1980-1988).